 But more importantly, these ingredients can soften the hairs and really smooth out that edge they can have.

 As opposed to conditioners, the beard oil isn’t washed off.
 Massage it in gently, and then use a comb to evenly distribute it across the entire facial hair domain.

 Remember to apply it to dry facial hair.
 Applying beard

 Also, the water will dilute the oil and make it less potent.

 Some people may not feel that a mere stubble beard or short beard really needs any beard oil.
 They may believe that it’s usually reserved for those with longer beards.

 But stubble, specifically heavy stubble, does often benefit from a drop of beard oil.

 It’s easy to blame facial hair for absolutely everything.
 After all, they’re short, sharp, spikes sprouting out of the skin.

-But simply moisturizing your facial skin properly after you trim and shave can reduce that nasty post-shave irritation.
+But simply moisturizing your facial skin properly after you trim and shave can often make it feel smoother.